+QUIET CITY ON THE RADIO!
 National Public Radio: Weekend Edition examined my new recording of QUIET CITY in an interview that aired November 12, 2011.
 With an average listening audience of 3.5 million I was excited to have so many people hear this wonderful music!
 You can read about and hear it by clicking below:

+Below is an interview with Fred Child on PERFORMANCE TODAY, the most-listened-to classical music radio show in America with 1.3 million listeners weekly!
+To listen, you can go HERE or type "Copland Revisited" in the search bar.
+QUIET CITY IN THE PRESS!
 "Brellochs, a suave and elegant player, shares duties with another top-notch saxophonist, Paul Cohen, and peers who bring buoyant and atmospheric vibrancy to welcome repertoire." - Donald Rosenberg, Gramophone (Awards 2011)

+QUIET CITY IN INTERNATIONAL NEWS!
 "A Hint of Eroticism in the City", is the title of an article in DER SPIEGEL Online about my latest CD.
 SPIEGEL is a German news magazine and one of Europe's largest publications of its kind, with a weekly circulation of more than one million!
 They are similar to TIME magazine.
-Last updated March 31, 2013.
+Last updated December 29, 2015.